better-internet/radworks-docs/docs/community/get-started.md

 ### Delegate Types

-There are two types of delegates in the RadicleDAO governance process - a regular delegate and an “Active Delegate”.
+There are two types of delegates in the Radworks governance process - a regular delegate and an “Active Delegate”.
 The main difference between the two is the Active Delegates have shared a more detailed profile of their expertise, governance values and conflicts of interest on the Active Delegate Platform and have committed to share their thoughts on each proposal so token holders are better able to assess  who they would like to delegate to.